manimaranm7/ZenHarbinger.github.io/cv.md

 ***2015 - PRESENT***

+- Add plugins and test scripts to [snapcraft](http://snapcraft.io/) for [ant](https://github.com/snapcore/snapcraft/pull/644), [maven](https://github.com/snapcore/snapcraft/pull/650), and [gradle](https://github.com/snapcore/snapcraft/pull/651).
-- Develop Torgo; a Logo programming language interpreter written in Java for Desktop and Android.
+- Develop [Torgo](http://tros.org/torgo/); a Logo programming language interpreter written in Java for Desktop and Android.
-- Maintain l2fprod Properties Editor; a Swing GUI component that will allow modifying Java Bean properties in an extensible editor.
+- Maintain [l2fprod Properties Editor](http://tros.org/l2fprod-properties-editor/); a Swing GUI component that will allow modifying Java Bean properties in an extensible editor.
-- Contribute to Apache Commons Lang; Added functionality to check for duplicate event listeners.
+- Contribute to [Apache Commons Lang](https://commons.apache.org/proper/commons-lang/); Added functionality to [check for duplicate event listeners](https://github.com/apache/commons-lang/pull/88).
-- Develop SpotiPy; a Linux/Ubuntu music player written in Python for playing Spotify and local files utilizing GStreamer.
+- Develop [SpotiPy](https://github.com/ZenHarbinger/spotipy); a Linux/Ubuntu music player written in Python for playing Spotify and local files utilizing GStreamer.

 #### ArtisTech, Inc., Centreville, Virginia -- Software Engineer

 ***2002 - PRESENT***

-- Responsibilities include software design, implementation, documentation, and testing; server maintenance for SCM, continuous integration, and web; and - communication with project members for integration and testing.
+- Responsibilities include software design, implementation, documentation, and testing; server maintenance for SCM, continuous integration, and web; and communication with project members for integration and testing.
-- Representative Project Experience: Implemented Visualization Framework at the Army Research Lab (ARL) utilizing ZeroMQ, Google Protocol Buffers, and TUIO with multi-touch devices.
-Utilize existing - MultiTaction display devices to provide user interaction capabilities by providing mouse emulation functionality.
+- Representative Project Experience:
+    - Implemented Visualization Framework at the Army Research Lab ([ARL][5]) utilizing ZeroMQ, Google Protocol Buffers, and [TUIO][4] with multi-touch devices.
+Utilize existing MultiTaction display devices to provide user interaction capabilities by providing mouse emulation functionality.
+(Java)
     - Wrote a plug-in to Virtual Battlespace 3 (VBS3) to broadcast user position data for tracking.
+(C++)
-Implemented an application for simulating social network/organizational behaviors.
-Used by the Network Science Collaborative Technology Alliance (NSCTA), this program acts as an integration point for testing simulated communication, information, and varying social network models.
-Also used for testing cloud-based, - virtual server throughput by running as a distributed client-server application utilizing OpenMQ.
-Developed framework for processing 500 GB of scanned documents for translation and data extraction.
-The framework included "cleaning" the image with custom - software, segmenting text out of the images with multiple segmenting components, OCR images, and translation of text.
+    - Implemented an application for simulating social network/organizational behaviors.
+Used by the Network Science Collaborative Technology Alliance ([NSCTA][3]), this program acts as an integration point for testing simulated communication, information, and varying social network models.
+Also used for testing cloud-based, virtual server throughput by running as a distributed client-server application utilizing OpenMQ.
+(Java)
+    - Developed framework for processing 500 GB of scanned documents for translation and data extraction.
+The framework included "cleaning" the image with custom software, segmenting text out of the images with multiple segmenting components, OCR images, and translation of text.
+(C#)
     - Utilized Kepler application for showing the pipe-line work-flow for generating custom, statistical machine translation engines and automated post editors.
+(Kepler)
-Created an algorithm for aligning source and reference segments for statistical MT training.
-Used in "Boosting Performance of Weak MT Engines Automatically: Using MT Output to Align Segments & Build Statistical Post Editors," the algorithm was used to generate high-quality parallel source corpora for low-resource languages in - training statistical machine translation engines.
+    - Created an algorithm for aligning source and reference segments for statistical MT training.
+Used in "[Boosting Performance of Weak MT Engines Automatically: Using MT Output to Align Segments & Build Statistical Post Editors][1]," the algorithm was used to generate high-quality parallel source corpora for low-resource languages in training statistical machine translation engines.
+(C#)
     - Maintained outpost computer network for hosting both custom and purchased software for the Army Research Lab (ARL) for machine translation research and evaluation.
+(Windows and Linux)
     - Wrote a web-scraper service for gathering foreign language news documents from specified sources.
+(C#)
-Designed and implemented an ASP.NET web-application that allowed users to translate and evaluate foreign language documents using multiple machine translation - engines and automated evaluation metrics.
+    - Designed and implemented an ASP.NET web-application that allowed users to translate and evaluate foreign language documents using multiple machine translation engines and automated evaluation metrics.
+(C#)
     - Built web-service wrappers around machine translation services and applications, OCR applications, and image segmenting applications.
-Enhanced an intelligent agent architecture utilizing enterprise level messaging (OpenMQ).
-Agents used to route-plan, monitor services, and update display on - ArcMap.
+    - Enhanced an intelligent agent architecture utilizing enterprise level messaging (OpenMQ).
+Agents used to route-plan, monitor services, and update display on ArcMap.
 Increased throughput and reliability of agent communications.
+(Java)
-Developed a .NET application for foreign language document triage/search using multilingual mind-maps, which also allowed users to create, visualize, and edit multilingual mind-maps.
-Using ontologies, a graph of domain specific knowledge can be built by a user for specifying keyword queries in a native language for - searching documents in a foreign language.
-Designed the architecture and implemented an ASP.NET web-application for task-based machine translation evaluation for the Center for Advanced Study of Language.
-Utilized in gathering the data for the paper "[Task-based MT Evaluation: From Who/When/Where Extraction to Event Understanding](http://www.mt-archive.info/LREC-2006-Laoudi.pdf)" by Laoudi, J., Tate, C. and Voss, - C.R..
+    - Developed a .NET application for foreign language document triage/search using multilingual mind-maps, which also allowed users to create, visualize, and edit multilingual mind-maps.
+Using ontologies, a graph of domain specific knowledge can be built by a user for specifying keyword queries in a native language for searching documents in a foreign language.
+(C#)
+    - Designed the architecture and implemented an ASP.NET web-application for task-based machine translation evaluation for the Center for Advanced Study of Language.
+Utilized in gathering the data for the paper "[Task-based MT Evaluation: From Who/When/Where Extraction to Event Understanding][2]" by Laoudi, J., Tate, C. and Voss, C.R..
+(C#)
     - Optimized a route-planning application utilizing Simulated Annealing in 3D.
+(C#)
     - Tested and developed VGIS (Virtual Geographic Information System) in .NET.
+(C#)

 #### Virginia Tech, Blacksburg, Virginia -- Graduate Teaching Assistant